DakeZhang1998/ReadProbe/README.md

 > very relevant or helpful.
 > You may choose to quit this study anytime.
 > Once finished, please contact us to provide feedback on what aspects
-> you like or dislike this application.
+> you like or dislike.
 Thanks again for your valuable time.

-X participants joined this pilot study.
-Here, we express our gratitude to their valuable feedback.
+8 participants joined this pilot study.
+Here, we express our gratitude for their valuable feedback.
+Out of 24 times of content generation, we received 26 thumbs-ups, with an average of 1.08 thumbs-ups per content generation.
 We summarized their feedback into several points shown below:
-- Positive
-  1. asdas
-- Negative
-  1. Gneration is slow.
+1. Generated questions and answers can help users determine whether the text contains misinformation.
+In most cases, users can find a very useful (that can be directly used to determine whether there is misinformation) question within the top four generated questions.
+2. Not sure what the "refresh" button is for.
+Follow-up: we renamed that button to "reset".
+3. It may be useful to have attributed summaries, similar to the new Bing, so that users can know what sources each generated sentence come from.
+Follow-up: we implemented this feature - attributed summarization.
+4. Sometimes, the retrieved documents are not relevant to the question.
+The reason might be that Bing has relatively poorer performance with natural questions than a set of keywords.
+For future work, we may add an additional component to rewrite (transform) questions into keywords suitable for search engines.
+5. The generation is slow.
+We notice that most of the generation time comes from OpenAI services (mostly ChatGPT).
+And the generation time of ChatGPT is noticeably longer when there is high traffic in OpenAI services.
+We don't have control over that.
+6. The "print" function of the web application does not work properly when the sidebar is shown.
+This is an issue of the `streamlit` framework.
+We will follow up with their development team.

-Note that our friends may be biased to giving positive feedback.
+Note that our friends may be biased toward giving positive feedback.
-A more formal and large-scale user study is required to demonstrate the usefulness of this tool.
+A more formal and large-scale user study is required to demonstrate the actual usefulness of this tool.

-s
 ## :warning: Disclaimer

 Content generation in this web application is performed mainly by calling